huangyilord/resymbol/README.md

 # resymbol
+Are you suffering duplicated symbols when trying to import some 3rd party libraries?
+Try this tool to rename them.

-Rename a symbol in static library or object file.
+This tool is only to rename a symbol in static library or object file ON IOS AND OSX.

 Here are the steps you should follow to rename a symbol in a static library.
 	1. Put the original .a file in the origin folder